plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/portilla_simoncelli/getting_started/ps_basic_synthesis.md

 The model's representation consists of several different classes of statistics.
 We will explore these statistics and how they relate to visual textures in more detail in the [](ps-model-stats) notebook, but the class has two methods which can help you better understand the representation:

-- {func}`~plenoptic.simulate.models.portilla_simoncelli.PortillaSimoncelli.convert_to_dict` will turn the representation tensor into a dictionary with informative keys:
+- {func}`~plenoptic.models.PortillaSimoncelli.convert_to_dict` will turn the representation tensor into a dictionary with informative keys:

 ```{code-cell} ipython3
 rep_dict = model.convert_to_dict(representation)